To the Members

 Independence exercised in taking decisions listening to views of others andmaintaining their views with resolute attitude

 Ability in assisting the Company in implementing the best corporate governancepractices.

 Capability in exercising independent judgement to tasks where there is potentialconflict of interest

-During the year none of the Directors resigned from the Board.
+Except the above None of the Directors retired or resigned from the Board.

 During the year under review the Company is having the following persons as KeyManagerial Personnel.